 On Saturday night, the Generals were able to limit the Nanaimo Buccaneers to one goal in the first period.
-In the second , lapses in defence allowed the Buccaneers (14-1-0-0) to snare three unanswered goals.
+Oceanside had a lot of scoring opportunities but was unable to land the back of the net.
+In the second period, the Generals made some crucial lapses in defence that allowed the Buccaneers (14-1-0-0) to snare three unanswered goals.

 In the third period, the Generals finally lit up the scoreboard as they took advantage of a 5-on-3 situation.
 Just 10 seconds into the final frame, Erik Hanus was able to get one past Buccaneers goalie Blake Wood.

-This week the Generals will face the South Division-leading Westshore Wolves Wednesday in Victoria.
-Then on Friday, they host the Comox Valley Glacier Kings at 7 p.m. and on Saturday host Saanich at Oceanside Place at 7 p.m.
+This week the Generals will face another tough nemesis, the South Division-leading Westshore Wolves, on Wednesday at the Q Centre in Victoria at 7 p.m.
+Then on Friday, they host the Comox Valley Glacier Kings at 7 p.m. and on Saturday host the Saanich Braves at Oceanside Place at 7 p.m.

 For story tips: firstname.lastname@example.org